-Several factors have significantly affected the health-promoting lifestyle profile in "Gender differences in health-promoting behaviors and"

-one or more subscales, including the year of study, age, educational level, gender, living with family, and working time (24-28).
+Several factors have significantly affected the health-promoting lifestyle profile in one or more subscales, including the year of study, age, educational level, gender, living with family, and working time (24-28).

 The importance of studying gender as a suspected variable that could affect medical student health behaviors is attributed to the fact that gender differences force people to adopt certain behaviors, attitudes, and beliefs that are highly perpetuated in our society, family, and workplace (29, 30).
 In addition, the gender difference is extensively studied in other countries and is a significant factor influencing healthy lifestyle beliefs (31) and reactions to stress (32).